tweag/nickel/doc/manual/syntax.md

 ```

 This example is an excerpt of a Nix configuration written in Nickel, emulating
 Nix string contexts.
-Lines 4 to 8 define a symbolic string.
-The values
+The region delimited by `nix-s%"` and `"%"` is a symbolic
-`inputs.gcc`, `inputs.hello`, etc. aren't actually strings, but arbitrary
+string.
+The values `inputs.gcc`, `inputs.hello`, etc. aren't actually strings,
-records, because they carry additional context.
-Yet, they can be interpolated as
+but arbitrary records, because they carry additional context.
+Yet, they can be
-if they were strings.
+interpolated as if they were strings.

 The idea behind symbolic strings is to offer a string-like syntax, but without
 evaluating the expression as a string.
 Instead, the expression is returned in a